It might sound dramatic, but there are external forces who have no interest in our success.

 Situation: (something concrete) I’m writing an article for Costco and it’s not going quickly like I thought it would.

-Chosen thought: By going down rabbit holes, I’ve learned a lot about my subject, I also need to gain background info for the article.
-Part of this writing thing is going down rabbit holes to really understand as much as possible about what’s going on Christmas-market wise in NYC.
+Chosen thought: Yes, I go down rabbit holes to learn all I can before writing my article.
+I’ve learned a lot about the cities I’ve written about.
+I also need to gain background info for the article.
+Part of this writing articles going down rabbit holes to really understand as much as possible about what’s going on Christmas-market wise in NYC.

 My feeling: Very pleased.
 I did learn a lot and writing is so much easier when you’ve done the research.